 13. Transvestite: Definition & Explanation

-This lesson defines what a transvestite is.
-It also gives a description of other sexual orientation and gender identity disorders, as well as how they're different from being a transvestite.
+This lesson defines transvestite.
+It also gives a description of sexual orientation and gender dysphoria issues, as well as how they're different from being a transvestite.

 Earning College Credit

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.